-Pruning should be conducted routinely as part of the 3-year grid trimming cycle, as well as between cycles, as deemed necessary by inspection to mitigate tree risk or improve tree structure.
 The appropriate type of pruning based on the tree and intended goal should be employed in each situation.
-Trees should ideally be pruned during the fall and winter months.
+Trees should ideally be pruned during the fall and winter months, when they are dormant.
 There are seven accepted methods of pruning trees, listed below.
-Each method is described in depth in the ANSI 3000 (Part 1) Pruning and ISA Best Management Practices Pruning standards (see Resources for more information).
+Each method is described in depth in the ANSI 3000 (Part 1) Pruning and ISA Best Management Practices Pruning standards (see Resources chapter for more information).